 For the first 500 meters there was what we call rough blockmark, which is bolders and big rocks that you tread on, from one block, more or less poi,nted, to the next, similar to what we had been walking on when we noticed, a couple of days before, that the mountain was moving across the valley on the right and west side of our ‘path’ (den rösade leden, a path supplied with cairns to mark the ‘path’) The walking was tiring, but fun.
 After the 500 m altitude of rocky ground, we got to the huge glacier, named Björling’s glacier after the first Swede who climbed the mountain in 1889.[ ! ] This was easy walking except for the approximately one-meter-wide cracks that were not infrequent.
 We were not roped together as they obviously are today (see video below), but the guide held out his stick and we grabbed hold of it as we jumped to make sure we made it across safely.
 After the glacier came väggen, the wall.
 As I remember this, it was just a more or less level but narrow path alongside the mountain, a sharp drop on our right.
 I do remember how we walked very carefully, and it was recommended not to suffer from vertigo.
 But I remember that path as fun too.
 There is a cable to hold on to in the mountain wall, and that piece of the climb up is a bit strenuous but not really difficult.

-Well, that is how I remember it, but as I watched the video below I realized that it was far more difficult to walk on this ledge than I now remember.
+However, that is the way I remember it, but as I watched the video below I realized that it was far more difficult to walk on this ledge than I now remember.
 Memory flattens out and levels all things – so I was taught in my psychology classes at Lund University.
 Then came the wonderful snowy peak that was at the time 2123 m high, now 2104 m.
 It actually varies from year to year depending on the weather.
 It is certain though, that the ‘comb’ was a lot less sharp in my days and it did not occur to us that the last climb might be hazardous.

 The view from the top towards the west over the Norwegian fjäll was like a fairyland of white snowy peaks as far as you could see.
 Fjäll is the Scandinavian word for the mountains above the Arctic circle which are snow-covered even in the summer.
 Today, alas, that incredibly beautiful view is no more.
 A lot of the snow has melted and even the glacier at the peak is not nearly as wide or as high as it was in my day.
 The ‘comb’ was also at the time much flatter and I can’t believe anybody felt scared about walking the last 50 meters or so.
 Also, the way I remember it, it was not really considered a feat to climb Kebnekajse even on the eastern path.
 But it seems to have become so in modern days, even though nothing has really changed, as far as the climbing goes, apart from the peak glacier.